Bissbert/zsh.dotfiles/docs/customization.md

 Adjust the threshold or colors (`FOREGROUND`, `BACKGROUND`) to suit your workflow.

 ### Colors and Icons
-Look for comments in `p10k-classic.zsh` describing segment-specific options.
+Look for comments in `profiles/classic/p10k.zsh` describing segment-specific options.
 The fastest workflow:
 1. Search for the segment name (e.g., `typeset -g POWERLEVEL9K_DIR_*`).
 2. Un-comment and adjust color codes or icon expansions.
 3. Restart your shell or run `source ~/.p10k.zsh`.

 ## `.zshrc` Lazy Loading
-The template `zsh/zshrc` includes a simple `zsh_defer` helper that delays sourcing heavy plugins until the next prompt.
+Each profile ships with its own `zshrc` (`profiles/classic/zshrc` or `profiles/pure/zshrc`).
+Both include a simple `zsh_defer` helper that delays sourcing heavy plugins until the next prompt.
 Customize it as follows:
 - **Adding plugins:** Append another `if` block using `zsh_defer source /path/to/plugin.zsh`.
 - **Removing plugins:** Delete the relevant block; `git` remains active via Oh My Zsh.
 - **Always-on plugins:** Move the `source` call above the deferred section if you need a plugin loaded immediately.

+### Pure Prompt Settings
+The Pure profile exposes environment variables near the top of its `zshrc`.
+Common tweaks:
+- `PURE_PROMPT_SYMBOL` – set a custom prompt glyph (default `❯`).
+- `PURE_CMD_MAX_EXEC_TIME` – adjust the threshold in seconds before execution times are shown.
+- `PURE_GIT_PULL=0` – disable automatic `git pull` reminders.
+Refer to the [Pure README](https://github.com/sindresorhus/pure#options) for the full list.

 ### Colorize Plugin
 The Oh My Zsh `colorize` plugin provides colorized output for `cat`, `tail`, and other commands when `pygmentize` (Pygments) or `chroma` is available.
 Configure it via:
 - `ZSH_COLORIZE_TOOL` (`pygmentize` or `chroma`, defaults to `pygmentize`).
 - `ZSH_COLORIZE_STYLE` for the color theme (see `pygmentize -L styles`).
 - `ZSH_COLORIZE_CHROMA_FORMATTER` when using `chroma`.
-Set these variables before the deferred sourcing block.citeturn0search2
+Set these variables before the deferred sourcing block.

 ### zsh-histdb
 `zsh-histdb` stores command history in SQLite.
 This setup places the database under `${XDG_DATA_HOME:-~/.local/share}/histdb`.
 Customize by setting:
 - `HISTDB_FILE` to an alternate database path.
 - `HISTDB_SYNC_REMOTE=1` to enable cross-host sync (requires manual setup).
 - `HISTDB_MAX_SIZE` to limit database size.
-The plugin requires `sqlite3` and sourcing `sqlite-history.zsh`, handled automatically by the template.citeturn0search0
+The plugin requires `sqlite3` and sourcing `sqlite-history.zsh`, handled automatically by the template.

 ### Completion Behavior
 - Extra completion definitions from `zsh-completions` are mounted into `fpath` before `compinit` runs.